-Purchases by the Group from the largest supplier accounted for 21.0% of the total purchases of the Group for the year, while the purchases made from the five largest suppliers accounted for 52.9% of the total purchases of the Group for the year.
+Purchases by the Group from the largest supplier accounted for 16.4% of the total purchases of the Group for the year ended 31 December 2024, while the purchases made from the five largest suppliers accounted for 45.7% of the total purchases of the Group for the year.
 None of the Directors or their associates or any of the shareholders of the Company had any interest in any of the five largest suppliers of the Group.